andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 I won't go into too much detail about the frontend, as it was a relatively simple React app with some customized components.
 It utilized data fetching to display information from the backend, and one of the more interesting features was a custom table with built-in pagination that I created to list my GitHub projects.

-Initially, I deployed the website using Docker on a Raspberry Pi 4 in my home.
-However, I eventually moved to Heroku until they discontinued their free tier services, which prompted me to switch everything over to Render (which was a bit of a hassle).
+Initially, I deployed the website using Docker on a Raspberry Pi 4 in my home office.
+However, I eventually moved to Heroku until they discontinued their free tier services, which prompted me to switch everything over to Render.com (which was a bit of a hassle).

 Despite all of the great features and effort put into the project, I ultimately decided to discontinue it.
 Maintaining the website was too much overhead, and adding new features - such as a blog (which I never got around to) - would require spinning up a new service, connecting it to the frontend, and building custom components to display the data.
 With my limited time and resources, I realized it was time to say goodbye to this project that had started as a fun experiment.